2023 HOLIDAY CLOSINGS

 Download the South Portland Recycles App for iPhone or Android, or use the tool below

 Use the App or interactive tool below to:

 - Check the pickup schedule for your address

 - Add trash set-out reminders to your calendar

 - Sign up for alerts such as disruptions in service

 - Find out “how should I dispose of this?” with the Recyclopedia

 Leaf and Christmas Tree Pick-up

-Hazardous Household Waste Collection
+Hazardous Household and Electronic Waste Collection